Oregon residents paid $9,615 to attend the four-year public institution this year – $328 more than the $9,287 charged for 2017-18.

 Non-residents paid 165.7 percent more than residents this year, or $25,545.
 Their price tag grew 3.7 percent from $24,630 in 2017-18.

-About 44 percent of the school's undergraduate population are Oregon residents.
-About 50 percent are residents of other states and 1 percent are citizens of other countries.
+About 53 percent of the school's undergraduate population are Oregon residents.
+And about 44 percent are residents of other states.

 Data shows 84 percent of full-time undergraduates who started school in 2015-16 received student financial aid in some form.
 In all, 493 students received grants or scholarships totaling $2.7 million and 361 students took out student loans totaling more than $2.2 million.

 Including all undergraduates (6,278), 2,720 students used grants or scholarships totaling $16.8 million, and 2,151 students took out $15.2 million in federal student loans.